swarajdalmia/masters-thesis/README.md

-# "Constraint based circuit design using Generative Adversarial Networks"
+# "Constraint-based circuit design using Generative Adversarial Networks"
 This project contains the code used by me in my masters project.

 ## Requirements